Limnoria/Limnoria-doc/use/faq.rst

 .. _user-faq-ignore-private-message:

-Why won't Supybot respond to private messages?
+Why won't Limnoria respond to private messages?
 ==============================================

   The most likely cause is that your bot has a mode blocking messages from unregistered users.
 Around Sept.
 2005, for example, Freenode added a user mode where registered users could set ``+R``, which `blocks`_ private messages from unregistered users.
-So, the reason you aren't seeing a response from your Supybot is likely:
+So, the reason you aren't seeing a response from your Limnoria is likely:

-  * Your Supybot is not registered with NickServ, you are registered, and you have set the +R user mode for yourself.
+  * Your Limnoria is not registered with NickServ, you are registered, and you have set the +R user mode for yourself.

-  * or: you have registered your Supybot with NickServ, you aren't registered, and your Supybot has the +R user mode set.
+  * or: you have registered your Limnoria with NickServ, you aren't registered, and your Limnoria has the +R user mode set.

 .. _user-faq-admin-change-config: